-By train it takes on average between 6 and 8 hours to travel 376.02 km from Hua Lamphong Railway Station in Bangkok to Buri Ram.
+By train the journey from Bangkok to Buri Ram is scheduled to take from 5 to 7 hours depending upon which train you take.
 Passengers on this route have a choice of either travelling during the day to enjoy the great scenery on route, or travelling on an overnight train, some of which have inexpensive sleeper berths available to book online.

-There are 9 direct daily train services from Bangkok to Buri Ram.
+There are currently 6 direct train services a day from Bangkok to Buri Ram.

 Use the Search Box below to buy your train tickets from Bangkok to Buri Ram:

 The best train service on this route is Train #23 departing at 21:05.
 Train #23 is the only train service on the Bangkok to Buri Ram route which uses the newest model of passenger train carriage brought into service in November 2016.
 These new train carriages are European Standard passenger carriages, with fully sealed cabins and electric doors.

 Train tickets purchased online are 250 to 300 THB more expensive than train tickets purchased at a train station in Thailand.

 |2nd Class Fan Seat

 The advantage of purchasing your train ticket from Bangkok to Buri Ram online in advance of travelling is that the best seats, particularly 1st and 2nd Class A/C Sleeper seats, often sell out in advance of the day of travel.
 Train services on the North Eastern line get most busy during period before and after Thai National Holidays, such as the Songkran festival, when Thai people use the train to return home from working in Bangkok to spend the holiday with their families in their home town or village.